Skip to Content

 WWOOF stands for World Wide Opportunities on Organic Farms, and this method of travel is becoming a tried and tested method of budget travel for vagabonds and nomads.

-Wwoofers have the opportunity to pick grapes on a vineyard in France or sheer sheep in the New Zealand countryside just to name a few of the possibilities.
+Wwoofers can pick grapes in a vineyard in France or sheer sheep in the New Zealand countryside, to name a few possibilities.

-A minimum stay is 2 nights, but this can vary by farm.
+A minimum stay is two nights, but this can vary by farm.

 6. Volunteer